Content disarm and reconstruction (CDR): What it is and why your business needs it

 Second, modern malware knows how to spot a sandbox.
 Attackers build in checks for virtual machine indicators - CPU core counts, memory configurations, hardware IDs - and simply go dormant if they detect a test environment.
 Others use time delays, waiting hours or days before activating, long after the sandbox has given the all-clear.
 Some techniques are remarkably simple: the malware checks the time from multiple system APIs simultaneously, and if the results don't match (because the sandbox is fast-forwarding time), it knows it's being watched.

 CDR doesn't need to observe behaviour.
 It doesn't run the file at all.
-It just tears it apart, throws away the dangerous bits, and rebuilds it clean.
+It just tears it apart, throws away the dangerous bits and rebuilds it clean.
 The whole process takes under 20 milliseconds.

 CDR vs DLP: different problems, same team